 Q: Are all students and staff be required to wear masks?

-A: Yes, face coverings are required for all students and staff at all grade levels, as recommended by the CDC and the California Department of Public Health.
-Employees engaging in symptom screening will also wear face shields/safety glasses.
+A: Yes, face coverings are required for all students and staff at all grade levels, as recommended by the CDC, the California Department of Public Health, and Fresno County Department of Public Health.
+Employees engaging in symptom screening will also wear face shields/safety glasses/eye protection.
 Specialized service employees such as front office, food service and custodial will have additional PPE (personal protective equipment) available when necessary.

-Q: How does the daily on-site health screening process work?
+Q: How does the daily health screening process work?

-A: Each school site has developed site specific plans to conduct daily health screenings and to take temperature readings of students when they arrive at school.
-Staff members are conducting self-screenings and temperature checks daily.
-Parents are expected to complete a student health screening at home before school each day.
+A: Staff members are conducting self-screenings and self-temperature checks daily.
+Parents are expected to take their child's temperature and complete a student health screening at home before school each day.
 Site-specific plans and maps can be found on the Return to Campus page on each school’s website.

 Q: What do class sizes and social distancing look like?